 Student Cash Point is a comprehensive source of information on grants, loans, bursaries, scholarships and awards available to undergraduate and postgraduate students in the UK.
 Millions of pounds worth of funding is up for grabs each year from the government, charitable trusts and universities to help students cover course costs, rent, and all the other little living expenses that quickly add up.
 Register for FREE at Student Cash Point and see what's on offer to ease the financial burden of going to college or university.

-The website of the Council for International Education.
-It gives help and advice to prospective students from overseas.
+UKCISA (UK Council for International Student Affairs) www.ukcisa.org.uk.
+This website gives help and advice to prospective students from overseas.
 The site includes details of charitable trusts which give support international students, as well as links to other useful sites, such as the British Council.

 Charity Commission https://register-of-charities.charitycommission.gov.uk/

 The British Council www.britishcouncil.org.
 The British Council website includes sources of funding for students, teachers, young people and adult learners.